 If the anxiety is too much to bear, take a step back from the situation and remember that you’re not obliged to actually tell anyone about your health condition.
 If you’re taking insulin regularly, or pills, it will become challenging to maintain discretion over time.
 Consider all angles and place your own inner peace first on your priority list.
 If you need help working through anything, speak to your doctor, nurse or clinic team about seeing a counsellor or psychologist.

 How do you tell your boss that you’ve been adjusting to Diabetes for two months?

 It’s quite simple.
 The law protects you, and you’re under no obligation to disclose your diagnosis.
-If you foresee that your symptoms, side effects or secondary conditions may impact your performance at work, speak to your doctor, nurse or clinic team.
+If you foresee that your symptoms, side effects or secondary conditions may affect your performance at work, speak to your doctor, nurse or clinic team.
 Request advice regarding sick leave and/or medical boarding (in severe cases).
 Because some Diabetes treatment plans require intense treatment upfront, it’s worth talking to your HR department about it.
 Disclosing your health condition, in most cases, will help your colleagues extend empathy toward what you’re facing.